-Courses will be held once per week on Tuesday (except the week of July 4th) from 5:30-7:30 pm with a 10-minute break in the middle of each course.
+Courses will be held once per week on Tuesday (except the week of Thanksgiving) from 6:00 – 8:45 pm with a 10-minute break in the middle of each course.
 Depending upon CDC guidelines and Houston area vaccination rates at the time, it is planned for all courses to be held in person in the Council’s conference room and for all, or most, of the outside experts to join the class in person.
-At the end of Course 6, the last course of the session, students will be invited to make a short presentation and lead a short discussion with the class on a topic of their choosing.
+At the end of Course 7, the last course of the session, students will be invited to make a short presentation and lead a short discussion with the class on a topic of their choosing.

 Course 1 – ‘How the Modern World Order Came to Be’ and Course Overview & Student Introductions’